dpaper-splunk/public/README.md

   * Visualization of when searches are scheduled across the entire SH, per app and per user
   * Searches grouped by cron schedule type, sorted by name (easy to find searches that do almost the same thing by name and are ripe for consolidation)
   * Heavy weight dashboards that cause role search concurrency or disk and server-wide limits to be hit when loading

+* [Metrics Related to Ingestion Blockage](https://github.com/dpaper-splunk/public/blob/master/dashboards/metrics_related_to_ingestion_blockage.xml).
+This dashboard looks at data ingestion metrics including forwarder and indexer tiers.
+Designed to work with Splunk Cloud, but can be easily adapted to on prem.
+Included are

+ * Indexer ingestion and replication queue filling indicators including data port listener availability
+ * Peer replication traffic
+ * Mpool buffer filling
+ * Forwarders dropping events due to being unable to forward
+ * Hot bucket counts

 ## Whitepapers